Expensive Candy

-Expensive Candy is a 2022 Philippine romantic drama film directed by Jason Paul Laxamana and produced by Viva films, starring Julia Barretto and Carlo Aquino.
-It marks Barretto's first venture into the sexy genre, which was given an R-13 rating by the MTRCB.
+Expensive Candy is a 2022 Philippine romantic drama film directed by Jason Paul Laxamana and produced by Viva Films, starring Julia Barretto and Carlo Aquino.
+It marked Barretto's first venture into the sexy genre, which was given an R-13 rating by the MTRCB.

 Plot

 The story follows around finding love in the most unlikely of places and risking everything to pursue it.
-High school teacher Renato "Toto" Camaya (played by Carlo Aquino) and hooker Candy (played by Julia Barretto) spend a night together and fall in love at first sight.
+High school teacher Renato "Toto" Camaya and prostitute Candy spend a night together and fall in love at first sight.

 Toto is determined to win her love and spend as much time with her as he can, even if it means exerting effort or buying her time.
 Toto is a modest man who leads a simple life.
 His one and only desire is to be with Candy, and he will stop at nothing to make that happen.
 Candy, however, has other ideas and doesn't want to be in a committed relationship with Toto.